 1. Reach out to your promoters

 It is always good to engage with your customers and stay connected.
 With so many digital avenues such as social media now available, it’s much easier to stay in touch with your promoters.
 If you are sending them messages, acknowledging their feedback, etc., make sure you personalize them.
 You may think it’s small, but your customers will appreciate it.
-Customers stay loyal to companies who appreciate their customers, care for them, and engage with for their feedback.
+Customers stay loyal to companies that appreciate their customers, care for them, and engage with their feedback.

 2. Provide new ways to promote your organization

 Positive word of mouth and referrals are, by far, the most effective tools for brand recognition and growth.
 Referral marketing is far effective than any sort of paid marketing.
 A recent survey suggests that consumers with a positive brand experience are 77% more likely to introduce your brand to their colleagues, family, and friends.
 Request your customers for testimonials and use them on your marketing collateral for authenticity and credibility.
 Your most satisfied and loyal consumers are your biggest advocates.
 If you come across positive comments about your brand’s products and service on social media or review websites, reach out to them for testimonials.
 They will be more than delighted to oblige.

 Promoters are the first ones to buy any new offerings from your brand.
 Since they are loyal to your brand, they understand the brand and its offerings.
 Using them to gather feedback for your products and services is always a great idea.
 This helps you build better offerings and makes your customers feel valued.

 4. Give your promoters exclusive access